OriginalError/articles/README.md

-# articles
+# Article Repository

 ## What

 Articles about software engineering

+## Why

+I want to have a registry of thoughts / articles in a form that isn't terrible clickbait medium articles

-## By Whom?
+## Who

 Josh
 Wearer of hats
 CTO, Software Engineer, Business System Analyst, Tech Lead, Engineering Coach
 Anime, Red Mage, Rucking, Dog, and Video Game enthusiast

-## Why

-I want to have a registry of thoughts / articles in a form that isn't terrible clickbait medium articles

 ## Feedback